-Why is Registering important?
+Why is registering important?

-So, no matter where you are travelling to overseas, if you take the time now to register, then you can be assured that if an emergency situation develops in the country you are in, then we will do our best to contact you and see if we can provide any assistance.
+So, no matter where you are travelling to overseas, if you take the time now to register, then you can be assured that if an emergency situation develops in the country you are in, we will do our best to contact you and see if we can provide any assistance.

 Who uses my information?

 The Ministry of Foreign Affairs and Trade, including New Zealand Embassies, High Commissions and Consulates-General around the world, use the registration information to

 - contact registrants in an emergency (e.g. natural disaster, terrorist attack, civil disturbance).

 - contact registrants to provide consular assistance (e.g. if there are concerns for your safety, or to return a lost passport).

 - send information such as new travel advisories relevant to New Zealanders travelling and residing overseas.

 Our privacy notice sets out how the Ministry uses, discloses, stores, and disposes of the personal information we collect via SafeTravel.